 “Ready to ship?” gets a thumbs-up emoji and a regret.
-A rollout risk review names blast radius, defines metrics, sets abort criteria, and confirms support / comms are ready — before any percentage is bumped.
+A rollout risk review names the blast radius, defines the guardrail metrics, sets numeric abort criteria, and confirms support and comms are ready — before any percentage is bumped.
+These 12 prompts turn that review into a 10-minute checklist you run with Claude Opus 4.7, GPT-5.5, or Gemini 3.1 Pro instead of a gut-feel “looks fine to me.”

 Who this is for

-Engineering managers, founders, PMs co-owning launches, anyone who has watched a 100% rollout turn into a 100% rollback.
+Engineering managers, founders, PMs co-owning launches, and any solo dev who has watched a 100% rollout turn into a 100% rollback.
+If you ship behind feature flags (LaunchDarkly, Statsig, Unleash, Flagsmith, ConfigCat, PostHog) or a homegrown toggle, these prompts apply.

 When not to use these prompts